Spinmob/mcphysics/README.md

  ### mcphysics.playground
   * __fitting_statistics_demo():__ Graphical fake data generator and fitter.
 Useful for visualizing fit statistics.
   * __plot_and_integrate_reduced_chi2():__ Plots the reduced chi^2 distribution for the specified degrees of freedom, then numerically integrates it.
 This is useful if you want to know how reasonable a given value of chi^2 is.

-For more information on these objects, please refer to the (growing) [wiki](https://github.com/Spinmob/mcphysics/wiki).